Back to Blog

 Clay was built by and for B2B sales teams.
 The canonical Clay workflow looks like this: import a list of accounts, enrich with firmographics from one provider, find decision-makers from another, validate emails with a third, and write a personalized intro line with AI.
 It's brilliant for outbound prospecting against companies.

-DTC enrichment is a different shape:
+DTC customer enrichment is a different workflow:

 What DTC brands actually need